What is Tension Myositis Syndrome?

 7 Steps To Healing Tension Myositis Syndrome

-- Pain Education – Learning how the brain can sometimes make a mistake and interpret safe sensations in our bodies as dangerous is the first step, and knowing that pain can be unlearned.
+1. Pain Education—The first step is to learn how the brain can sometimes make mistakes and interpret safe sensations in our bodies as dangerous.
+We must also know that pain can be unlearned.
 We can change the interpretation.

-- Working with other triggers such as perfectionism, pressure, and people pleasing.
+3. Working with other triggers such as perfectionism, pressure, and people-pleasing.

-- Somatic Tracking is about going into the body and learning to become aware of our emotions and our pain, and seeing them as safe, instead of dangerous.
+4. Somatic Tracking is about going into the body and learning to become aware of our emotions and pain and to see them as safe instead of dangerous.

-- Mindfulness and meditation can sooth our brain and bring down our intensity.
+6. Mindfulness and meditation can soothe our brains and bring down our intensity.

-- Changing our focus from preoccupation with our pain and onto our lives.
+7. Changing our focus from preoccupation with our pain to our lives.
 Learning to live our best life is the best form of healing.

 Pain Education

-Understanding the process of what exactly is going on in our brains to cause the pain is really important in order for most people to heal from Tension Myositis Syndrome.
-This is brain to body pain, not body to brain pain.
-This is no injury in the body that is signaling danger to your brain.
+Understanding what exactly is going on in our brains to cause pain is really important for most people to heal from Tension Myositis Syndrome.
+This is brain-to-body pain, not body-to-brain pain.
+There is no injury in the body that is signaling danger to the brain.

-Your brain is misinterpreting that there is danger in the body and sending pain signals.
-So we are working on the brain, not the body.
+Your brain misinterprets that there is danger in the body and sends pain signals.
+So, we are working on the brain, not the body.

-Buying into the fact that there is nothing physically going on in the body is the first step to help our brains feel a little safer, but for most people it’s not everything.
+Buying into the fact that nothing physically goes on in the body is the first step to helping our brains feel a little safer, but for most people, it’s not everything.
 Read on about why self-care and compassion are so important.

 Self-care and Compassion

-A big part of my healing Tension Myositis Syndrome has been in having much more compassion for myself, and going easy on myself when I make mistakes.
-It goes against my conditioning, so it’s not easy, but over time, and with repetition we can change patterns.
+A big part of my healing from Tension Myositis Syndrome has been having much more compassion for myself and being gentle with myself when I make mistakes.
+It goes against my conditioning, so it’s not easy, but over time and with repetition, we can change patterns.

-Self care and compassion is the antidote for our critic voice.
+Self-care and compassion are the antidotes for our critical voice.
 The majority of people with TMS beat themselves up and just plainly aren’t very nice to themselves.
-This keeps the brain in high alert, where self care and compassion send safety messages to our brains.
+This keeps the brain on high alert, where self-care and compassion send safety messages to our brains.

-When we begin to give ourselves more safety messages than danger messages, our brains will send less pain signals.
+When we begin to give ourselves more safety messages than danger messages, our brains will send fewer pain signals.

 Do you care for yourself like you care for your child, partner, or best friend?
 Changing your relationship with yourself is key.
-Focusing on what you like about yourself instead of what you don’t like about yourself is one way to do this.
+One way to do this is to focus on what you like about yourself instead of what you don’t like about yourself.

-Read my article “Self-Care – The Cure for TMS?” for more ideas on how to care for yourself better, and how this helps to get out of chronic pain.
+Read my article Self-Care—The Cure for TMS? for more ideas on how to care for yourself better and how this can help you overcome chronic pain.

-Because self-care is so important in healing Tension Myositis Syndrome, perfectionism, pressure and people pleasing need to be dealt with.
+Because self-care is so important in healing Tension Myositis Syndrome, perfectionism, pressure, and people-pleasing must be dealt with.

 Perfectionism, Pressure, and People Pleasing

-As I mentioned above, most people from my experience that have TMS are perfectionists and people pleasers.
-They want to do everything in their lives perfectly, and they want to have perfect relationships with all of the people in their lives, which is impossible.
-This causes them to constantly pressure themselves to do better.
+As I mentioned above, most people from my experience who have TMS are perfectionists and people pleasers.
+They want to do everything in their lives perfectly and have perfect relationships with all the people in their lives, which is impossible.
+This causes them to pressure themselves to do better constantly.

-The answer to perfectionism, pressure and people pleasing is to do well at less things.
+The answer to perfectionism, pressure, and people-pleasing is to do well at fewer things.
 You don’t have to be perfect at everything.
-Pick a few things to do well at, and a few people to have great relationships with, not everybody you know or encounter.
+Pick a few things to do well and a few people with whom you can have great relationships, not everybody you know or encounter.

 Emotions

-For some people learning to feel and accept their emotions is the ticket.
-Like I mentioned earlier, when we suppress emotions the energy has to go somewhere, and sometimes it shows up as pain in our bodies.
+For some people, learning to feel and accept their emotions is the key.
+As I mentioned earlier when we suppress emotions, the energy has to go somewhere; sometimes, it shows up as pain in our bodies.
 All of our feelings are valid.
 There is no wrong emotion.
 They are safe.

-My blog post called TMS & Emotions, is a very personal writing on how I have struggled and learned to feel my feelings.
+My blog post, TMS & Emotions, is very personal, detailing how I have struggled and learned to feel my feelings.

-So why do myself and others get some relief just from watching Dr. Sarno’s seminars or reading one of his books?
-The answer to this question is that these things reinforce safety.
-We bought into the fact that there was nothing physically wrong, our brains were just making a mistake, and we were indeed safe.
+So, why do some people get some relief just from watching Dr. Sarno’s seminars or reading one of his books?
+The answer is that these things reinforce safety.
+We buy into the fact that there is nothing physically wrong; our brains are just making a mistake, and we are indeed safe.

 So be kind to yourself, cut yourself some slack, and bring the intensity down.
 Do unto yourself as you would do unto others.